 The short-beaked echidna is not an endangered animal but the long-beaked echidna subspecies is considered at high risk and critically endangered.

 Importance for the Ecosystem

 You can’t always tell at first glance why an animal is important for the balance of nature.
 Especially when it’s such a small, funny-looking animal.
 Researchers have discovered that echidnas dig up around 200 cubic meters of soil each year as they search for food.
 That’s over 1,300 bathtubs full of soil.
 As it digs, the animal loosens the soil and makes it more nutrient-dense.

 Echidnas generally lay just one egg a year.
 It’s not much bigger than a grape and is kept in the female’s belly pouch after laying.
 The baby echidna hatches after about 10 days.
-At this point, it’s just 0.47-0.59 inch (12-15 mm) in size and weighs just 0.05-0.07 oz (1.5-2 grams).
+At this point, it’s just 0.47 to 0.59 inches (12-15 mm) in size and weighs just 0.05 to 0.07 oz (1.5 to 2 grams).
 It stays in the pouch for around 50 days, where it grows safely.
 Then it has to get out as it starts to develop its spines.

 The Echidna Is Related To:

 - Laughing Kookaburra